ciccalab/SIMPLI/README.md

   - roi_name = Name of the ROI to extract the acquisition for.
   - raw_path = Path to the raw IMC acquisition file.
   - tiff_path = Path where to output the single tiff images.
+  - category = Categorical variable for grouping the sample.

 - CellProfiler3 pipelines:
   - Image preprocessing